Montreal super hospital water situation resolving after major aqueduct failure

 "Technical services are monitoring the situation as the water pressure comes back and ensuring a safe return to normal," hospital officials note.
 "Clinical services will ramp up over the course of the day, including ER, surgeries and ambulatory services."

-The City of Montreal explains the problem was caused by a water main break on a 12-inch pipe that occurred at 1:30 a.m. on the corner of Decarie and de Maisonneuve boulevards.
+The City of Montreal explains the problem was caused by a water main break on a 12-inch pipe at 1:30 a.m. on the corner of Decarie and de Maisonneuve boulevards.

 "We will see if it's damage on the pipe, a piece of equipment related to the water pipe," said City of Montreal spokesperson Philippe Sabourin, noting the water main break is unrelated to the heavy rainfall that occurred this week.